Shinde Camp: Our full report

 - Power supply notes

-- The generator charges large batteries, which in turn power the lights when the generator is turned off.
+- Solar power charges large batteries, which in turn power the lights and run the camp.
+There is a back-up the generator.

-Each room has a strip of multi-national charging points, which means an adaptor is unlikely to be required. - Communications
+Each room has a strip of multi-national charging points, which means an adaptor is unlikely to be required.
+There is also a twin USB port near each bedside table. - Communications

-- There is no cellphone reception or WiFi at Shinde, but they do have a laptop that guests can use to access the internet.
-The connection can be slow so this is best only used to send emails.
-The camp is in radio contact with Ker & Downey 's head office in Maun, with the camp's guides on activities and with other Ker & Downey camps.
+- There is no cellphone reception but there is WiFi access in the tented chalets (not in the main area).
+The connection can be slow so this is best used only to send emails.
+Shinde is in radio contact with Ker & Downey's head office in Maun, with the camp's guides on activities, and with other Ker & Downey camps.

 - TV & radio